 Do I need to record a detailed breakdown for all income received?

+You may choose not to break down other income in such a detailed way.
 Instead, you may decide to simply aggregate income and record this with a total amount for each income category.

 An example of this may be:

-• Youth tuck shop income or event ticket sales;
+- youth tuck shop income or event ticket sales;

-• Anonymous cash donations collected at an event or service.
+- anonymous cash donations collected at an event or service.

 When deciding whether to record a detailed breakdown of income, consider: